 Artichokes may not make too many’s peoples top five food lists, but it’s remarkable what you can do with a jar of marinated artichokes and the right ingredients.

-Coated in breadcrumbs, these friend artichokes initially ignite your palate with a golden-crusted crunch, before unleashing the earthy, nutty, and sweet tones of the fried artichoke, making for a pre-dinner snack that you won’t be able to stop your hand from reaching into the bowl for yet another one!
+Coated in breadcrumbs, these fried artichokes initially ignite your palate with a golden-crusted crunch, before unleashing the earthy, nutty, and sweet tones of the fried artichoke, making for a pre-dinner snack that you won’t be able to stop your hand from reaching into the bowl for yet another one!

 To make my fried artichoke recipe, you’ll need the following ingredients: